AhmedAlyElGhannam/AhmedAlyElGhannam/README.md

 I am Ahmed, nice to meet you!

 - I am an ECE graduate from the Faculty of Engineering Alexandria University, Egypt (Class 2024)
-- I am pursuing a career as an Embedded Software Engineer
+- I am pursuing a career as an Embedded Software Engineer.
+- Currently, I am a student in Information Technology Institute (ITI)'s esteemed 9-Months Embedded Systems Professional Training Program.
 - You will find repos in my profile ranging from cheatsheets, all the way to large-scale embedded projects.

 ## Profile Stats